Introduction

 • optimization_steps: int = 4: Number of optimization loops to be performed.
 Parities are typically converged after 4 loops. (available for Transformable_QuantumChemistry, SpinFinder)

-Other mutable fields of Transformable objects
+Other mutable attributes of Transformable objects

-Fields described by the Supports_SW_Transformation protocol:
+Attributes required by the Supports_SW_Transformation protocol:

 • generator: Union[ExpressionSpinful, ExpressionSpinful_complex]: Result for the generator of the Schrieffer-Wolff transformation.